miarobin/CodingClubQC/README.md

 # CodingClubQC
 See the preceeding presentation [here](https://github.com/miarobin/CodingClubQC/blob/main/VeryBasicQuantumComputing.pdf).
-See a guide to quantum gates HERE.
+See a guide to quantum gates [here](https://github.com/miarobin/CodingClubQC/blob/main/QuantumGates.pdf).

 ## Instructions for Qiskit
 Now that you've all seen the above presentation, these are some simple instructions to work qiskit.